Shirdhini/Landing-Page/README.md

-# OIBSIP-Task-1
-Developed a landing page for Oasis internship using HTML/CSS.
+Developed a landing page using HTML, CSS.